dengking/compiler-principle/docs/Guide/Parsing-algorithm/LL-VS-LR-Recursive-descent-Parser/index.md

 At a high level, the difference between LL parsing and LR parsing is that LL parsers begin at the start symbol and try to apply productions to arrive at the **target string**, whereas LR parsers begin at the target string and try to arrive back at the **start symbol**.

 An LL parse is a left-to-right, leftmost derivation.
 That is, we consider the input symbols from the left to the right and attempt to construct a leftmost derivation.
-This is done by beginning at the start symbol and repeatedly expanding out the leftmost nonterminal until we arrive at the **target string**.
+This is done by beginning at the start symbol and repeatedly expanding out the **leftmost nonterminal** until we arrive at the **target string**.

 An LR parse is a left-to-right, rightmost derivation, meaning that we scan from the left to right and attempt to construct a rightmost derivation.
 The parser continuously picks a substring of the input and attempts to reverse it back to a nonterminal.

 During an LL parse, the parser continuously chooses between two actions:

-1. **Predict**: Based on the leftmost nonterminal and some number of lookahead tokens, choose which production ought to be applied to get closer to the input string.
+1、**Predict**: Based on the leftmost nonterminal and some number of lookahead tokens, choose which production ought to be applied to get closer to the input string.

-2. **Match**: Match the leftmost guessed terminal symbol with the leftmost unconsumed symbol of input.
+2、**Match**: Match the leftmost guessed terminal symbol with the leftmost unconsumed symbol of input.

 As an example, given this grammar: